 This article will outline what happens to student loan arrangements if you transfer to a different course/ university.

-If you are thinking about transfering course (or university) speak to the Student Finance team about your financial options, plus your department, Academic Registry and Student Finance England as soon as possible.
+If you are thinking about transferring course (or university) speak to the Student Finance team about your financial options, plus your department, the Department of Student and Academic Administration and Student Finance England as soon as possible.
 For information on how to transfer, see the article: 'Change of Status (Transferring, Suspending, Withdrawing) - what I need to know'.
 Keeping each fully informed throughout the process of transferring courses is vital.

 Student Finance England offer support for the length of your course, plus one additional year if required, minus any years of previous study.
 For example, if you have to repeat a year because you have transferred to a different course or university, then you can receive funding for that extra year of study.
 If you have to repeat another year however, it is likely you will have to self fund that period of study.